misterdustinface/Style-Guides/java.md

   - DO NOT make banners or other "roadmap" indicators out of comments.

 # Restricted Keyword Usage
-  - continue: should not appear
+  - continue: Should NEVER appear.
-  - do: should refrain from using
+  - do: Should refrain from using.
+A while loop can typically increase readability.
-  - instanceof: should only use as a private implementation detail
+  - instanceof: Should only use as a private implementation detail.
+Can typically be replaced via polymorphism.
-  - switch, case: should only use as a private implementation detail
+  - switch, case: Should only use as a private implementation detail.
+Can typically be replaced via polymorphism.

-# Variables
+  - null: It is not a keyword, but it is often treated as one.
+It should be used as a synonym for "No Value".

+# Variable and Function Names
   - Camel case.
 Can mash two words together if the English language treats it as one word.
 ```Java
   userName (OR) username